solveditnpc/nhentai_downloader/README.md

 The project consists of several key files:

+### simple.py
+This file can be used to download mangas at 400*565p resolution.

 ### project.py
-This is the main file containing the core functionality:
+This file can be used to download mangas at the highest resolution available.(upto 1080*2050p) This is the main file containing the core functionality:

 - `extract_manga_id(url)`: Extracts the manga ID from various URL formats using regex pattern matching.
 It handles different URL patterns and provides clear error messages for invalid URLs.